 There are many great destinations around the world.
 But which one is perfect for a family vacation abroad?
 One of the most interesting places on Earth is a Portuguese island called Madeira – a great choice for a week away with your loved ones.

-Madeira is often called the land of eternal spring because most of the year the air temperature in on the island fluctuates around 20 degrees Celsius.
+Madeira is often called the land of eternal spring because most of the year the air temperature on the island fluctuates around 20 degrees Celsius.
 This makes it a perfect all-year-round destination.

 Things to Do in Madeira